 Ayalon Field (Joshua fought here when entering the Promised Land)

-"The Pastoral Ayalon valley, with its cotton fields and almond orchards situated half way between Tel Aviv and Jerusalem, witnessed the dramatic History of the Holyland and serves as ancient Israel guide from as far back as Biblical history the armies and the pilgrims made their way to Jerusalem through here.
+"The Pastoral Ayalon valley, with its cotton fields and almond orchards situated half way between Tel Aviv and Jerusalem, witnessed the dramatic History of the Holyland and serves as

 From these planes, The sounding of Joshua's call out to the lord: "Sun stop at Givon and the moon at the Valley of Ayalon", was heard, and granting him victory over the five Canaanite Kings."
 (Source: Articlesbase.com)